aaronjkeeney/Rxpose/README.md

 referred to as “popped”) do not outperform the negative-testing athletes, the truth of this assumptions falls must be questioned.

+A quick primer on the sport of weightlifting: as sports go, it is relatively simple.
+Whoever lifts the most weight wins.
+Athletes are separated by assigned sex (male/female) and weight class.
+Weight class is a way of separating body types, as being larger and having more muscle allows people to typically lift more weight.
+Usually, the athletes are split into weight classes that are about 7kg apart.
+This means that all the athletes competing against one another weigh within 7kg (15 lbs) of each other.
+This allows broader participation in the sport, since it allows people who are not naturally large to compete.
+The standard modern convention is to identify a weight class by the maximum allowable bodyweight in that weight class.
+For example, the M 102kg category means that any man weighing less than 102kg is eligible to compete.
+(Note: athletes may always compete in a heavier category than their bodyweight, but it is almost never advantageous to do so, as the other competitors will be larger and stronger.)

 In order to compare all athlete, the [Sinclair Coefficient](https://iwf.sport/weightlifting_/sinclair-coefficient/) will be employed.
-This will allow us to compare performaces of athletes across weight classes and get a better understaning of the influence of drug testing on the sport as a whole.
+This will allow us to compare performances of athletes across weight classes and get a better understanding of the influence of drug testing on the sport as a whole.

 We should note that the subjectivity of “talent” will always be part of